 - In the Treeview right-click the geometric attribute Roof beam 1 and choose Select Assignments.
-Ensure Clear selection is chosen on the Options dialog, and click OK. - Drag and drop the design attribute Roof beam line from the review onto the selected lines. - In the A Treeview right-click the geometric attribute Roof beam 2 and choose Select Assignments.
-Ensure Clear selection is chosen on the Options dialog, and click OK. - Drag and drop the design attribute Roof beam combined line from the Treeview onto the selected lines.
+Ensure Clear selection is chosen on the Options dialog and click OK. - Drag and drop the design attribute Roof beam line from the Treeview onto the selected lines. - In the Treeview right-click the geometric attribute Roof beam 2 and choose Select Assignments.
+Ensure Clear selection is chosen on the Options dialog and click OK. - Drag and drop the design attribute Roof beam combined line from the Roof beam combined